Important COVID-19 Exceptional Travel Advisory Notice

 See information on how to stay safely as a visitor if you cannot return

 See coronavirus travel advice for guidance on international travel

 Sign up for email alerts for St Vincent and the Grenadines travel advice

-Most visits are trouble-free, but there have been incidents of crime including murder, robbery and assault.
+Most visits to St Vincent and the Grenadines are trouble-free, but there have been incidents of crime including murder, robbery and assault.
 See Crime

 Take out comprehensive travel and medical insurance before you travel.